 FOSTER HOME INSPECTIONS -When someone needs a home inspection for a foster home, please contact the Fire Marshal Office.
 The Fire Marshal phone number is 832-394-6900.

-FREE SMOKE DETECTORS - CRITERIA TO RECEIVE You can call the HFD Public Affairs Office at 832-394-6633 for more information.
-Senior citizens, people on a fixed income with young children, or people with a disability that live in their own home within Houston's City limits are qualified for a free smoke detector.
-Provide HFD's Public Education with your name, phone number and address so that we can schedule a time with you to do the installation.
+FREE SMOKE DETECTORS - Senior citizens, people on a fixed income with young children, or people with a disability that live in their own home within Houston's City limits are qualified for a free smoke detector.
+Contact the HFD Public Affairs Office at 832-394-6633 with your name, phone number and address so that we can schedule a time with you to do the installation.
 You may also request a smoke detector online at http://houstontx.gov/fire/community_interaction/getalarmed.html

-GAS SMELL- You will need to get out of the house and then call 9-1-1 for the Fire Department from outside of the house or from a neighbor's house.
+GAS SMELL- Get out of the house and then call 9-1-1 for the Fire Department from outside of the house or from a neighbor's house.
 The use of a phone could cause the gas to ignite if you called from inside the house.

 HAZARDOUS MATERIALS RESPONSE - The Hazardous Materials Response Team is a part of the Houston Fire Department.
 The HMRT may be contacted at 713-928-6711 .
 To have the Hazardous Materials Response Team speak to civic clubs and schools, schedule presentations by contacting 713-928-6711.

-INSPECTION RECORDS - To obtain a copy of an inspection record (violations, etc) from the HFD Fire Marshal Office, please submit an open records request (include your contact information with mailing address) to: to: email firstname.lastname@example.org, by mail to HFD Records 600 Jefferson, Ste.
+INSPECTION RECORDS - To obtain a copy of an inspection record (violations, etc) from the HFD Fire Marshal Office, please submit an open records request (include your contact information with mailing address) to: to: email firstname.lastname@example.org, by mail to HFD Records - 1801 Smith, Ste.
 800, Houston, TX 77002 or Fax 832-394-6883.

 JAWS OF LIFE - The Jaws of Life are strategically located through out the City on ladder trucks, pumper trucks, rescue trucks and airport rescue fire fighting apparatuses.